 This walk is snowbound in winter, between June and October.
 In winter, this hike is graded as a grade 5 hike and should only be undertaken by those experienced in wilderness navigation and snow camping.
 Weather in this area can be extreme and unpredictable.
 Come well prepared and read our alpine safety tips before you set out.

-The forty six (approximate) kilometre route will take 3-4 days to complete if you average about 6 hours hiking per day.
+The forty seven (approximate) kilometre route will take 3-4 days to complete if you average about 6 hours hiking per day.

-The trail generally follows the Main Range Track and Summit Road, both popular Alpine walks in their own right.
+From Charlotte Pass the trail generally follows sections of the Main Range Track and Summit Walk, both popular Alpine walks in their own right.
 The actual summiting of many of the peaks requires detours from defined walking trails and instead cross-country hiking along unmarked or non-existent trails.
-However only basic map to ground navigation is required to summit each peak.
-Poor weather could makes things a little more challenging, so it would be wise to ensure some members of your party have more advanced navigational skills.

 Suggested Itinerary

-I would recommend commencing this hike at Charlotte Pass, where you can leave your vehicle, and hiking in an anti-clockwise direction.
+I recommend commencing this hike at Charlotte Pass, where you can leave your vehicle, and hike in an anti-clockwise direction.

 If you are planning on undertaking this as a three day hike I would recommend camping in the following locations.
 Please also refer to the map below.